tranhien1612/opencv-example/opencv.md

 cv2.imshow("tennis", gray_image)
 cv2.waitKey(0)
 ```

+The HSV color space separates color information (hue) from saturation and value.
+This makes it easier to detect and classify colors in images since hue focuses solely on the color without being influenced by saturation and brightness.

+Adjusting colors in the HSV space is often more intuitive.
+You can easily change saturation to enhance colors without worrying about brightness or the basic hue.

 ### Resizing images
 Lets see how we can resize image.
 To do this we need to run the ```cv2.resize()``` function.
 ```